Rsaz88/RAQA/README.md

 # RAQA

-We present RAQA1 dataset to fulfill the need for a large and high quality Arabic question answering dataset.
+We present RAQA dataset to fulfill the need for a large and high quality Arabic question answering dataset.
 The Reading-comprehension Arabic Question Answering (RAQA) dataset consisting of questions